Broothers-Inc/fluxura/README.md

 ## 📦 Installation

-You can install Fluxura using `pip` from PyPI (or TestPyPI for testing purposes).
+You can install Fluxura using `pip` from PyPI.

 ### From PyPI: